Vyral/justin-udy-recruiting/_posts/2025-04-07-why-real-estate-agents-must-send-out-newsletters-copy.md

 **Mastering the listing presentation.** Sellers want structure.
 They want to know what I do, how I do it, and how I’m going to help them.
 Think of it like this—any time I’ve hired someone or brought them onto my team, I’ve looked at a resume to understand their experience.
 Clients are no different.

 This is why I update my resume every year and include it in my listing presentation.
 I want to show people how I run my business.
-Whether it's a pamphlet, PowerPoint, or simply a structured conversation, I follow a clear, repeatable process.
+Whether it’s a pamphlet, PowerPoint, or simply a structured conversation, I follow a clear, repeatable process.
 Sellers often tell me they’re shocked at how thorough I am compared to other agents who just show up with a few papers and start talking.

 {% include pullquote.html %}